shader-slang/spec/proposals/042-ray-tracing-api.md

 - a function-buffer table indexed by traversal, where each selected entry names one custom intersection function;
-- a user-data buffer that can carry records, generated slot maps, bindless resources, and callable visible-function-table values.
+- generated resources that carry records, generated slot maps, bindless resources, and visible-function tables used for Miss, ClosestHit, and callable dispatch.

 This section focuses on the `intersection_function_buffer_arguments` path because it is the more general form for the proposed portable abstraction.
 Metal's `intersection_function_table` is a